demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 * What was the first architecture that was tried and why was it chosen?
 All the discussion has been made in session A, B, and C. Please go to those sessions.

 Initially, I was hesitated to enlarge the database, therefore I was based on my understanding of CNN to perceive how a computer sees things.
-I tried the BRG image,  RGB+Gray images, grayscale-only image along with the normalization, but these cannot bring up the accuracy much.
-Later I tried the dropout with a grayscale image, finally, the validation accuracy is higher than 93%, but marginally meet the requirement. therefore the last step for me is to increase the database.
+I tried the *RGB images*, * RGB+grayscale images*, *grayscale-only image* along with the normalization, but these cannot bring up the accuracy much.
+Later I tried the dropout with a grayscale image, finally, the validation accuracy is higher than 93%, but marginally meets the requirement of 93%.
+Therefore the last step for me is to increase the database.
 What a long journey!

 * What were some problems with the initial architecture?
-All the discussion has been made in session A, B, and C. Please go to those sessions. in short, I stated below:
+All the discussion has been made in session A, B, and C. Please go to those sessions.
+In short, I stated below:
-1. overfitting and unable to meet the 93% requirement
+1. The overfitting and unable to meet the 93% requirement
-2. image normalization is a bad choice for sure.
+2. The image normalization is a bad choice.
-3. the noise coming from color images. (my speculation)
+3. The noise coming from color images. (my speculation)

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-This concept I get it clearly, my report is all about how to overcome the overfittng.
+This concept I get it clearly, my report is all about how to overcome the overfitting.

 * Which parameters were tuned?
 How were they adjusted and why?

-grayscale image without normalization.
+The grayscale image without normalization.
 I add two dropout layers in LeNet 5.
 Because LeNet is the only CNN I know of, so I only do what is available so far.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?